flow-ryan/linkinhart/README.md

-# linkinhart
-Sketching with Hardware Project from the CDTM

 # Glove MIDI controller

 Use a glove as a MIDI controller to make music with nothing but the power of your gloved hands.